 We encourage other valued members of the community to work with us to provide advice and support to the children with regard to health education.
 In particular, members of the Local Health Authority, such as the school nurse and other health professionals, give us valuable support with our sex education programme.
-We work with Coram Scarf and Health Box who support the teaching and learning by completing workshops including (amongst others):
+We work with Health Box who support the teaching and learning by completing workshops including: